top of page

 šŸ“ Pro Tip

-1. Why is my rabbit so timid at first?
+Q: Why is my rabbit timid at first?

-2. How long does it take a shy rabbit to adjust?
+Q: How long does bonding with a shy rabbit take?

-4. Should I pick up my shy rabbit often?
+Q: Should I pick up my rabbit often?

-5. How do I know my rabbit is beginning to trust me?
+Q: How do I know my rabbit is bonding with me?

 šŸ‘‰Read next: